csc-training/summerschool/application-design/docs/03-collaboration-release.md

 - Copyright: intellectual property granted to the creator of software
 - License: Terms given by the copyright owner for using and redistributing the software
-- Owner of the copyright depends on the local legistlation, work contract etc.
+- Owner of the copyright depends on the local legislation, work contract etc.
     - As an example, CSC holds the copyright to the work created by CSC employees
 - Common open source licenses: MIT, Apache, BSD, GPL, Creative Commons